dogoncouch/gentoo-laptop/README.md

 ## Introduction

+### Ghost Linux
+Ghost Linux is a Linux distribution that only exists as documentation and example configuration files.
+It is based on [Gentoo Linux](https://gentoo.org), and made for development and network analysis on laptops.

+### This Guide
 This is a companion guide to the [Gentoo install documentation](https://wiki.gentoo.org/wiki/Handbook:AMD64#Installing_Gentoo) for laptops, with configuration files.
 It can be deployed quickly (about a day of compile time on an i3; it is Gentoo), and supports a wide range of laptop hardware.

 ### The State of Things